SysCPE/syscpe/README.md

 # syscpe
-Administrative system for CPE EACH USP
+Administrative system for CPE EACH USP.